wahani/aoos/README.md

 ## Changes in version 0.0.4:
 ##
 ##     o   Can define function 'init' which will be called if arguments are supplied to the constructor.
+##
+##     o   Constructor is not assigned as a side effect of defineClass.
 ```